 Speed up Windows 10 by using ReadyBoost

-Looking for an inexpensive way to boost the performance of your Windows 10 PC?
-You have one USB flash drive and a spare USB port on your computer?
-Then Windows ReadyBoost might be a perfect solution for you.
+Looking for a cheap way to boost your Windows 10 PC performance?
+Do you have a USB flash drive and a spare USB port on your computer?
+Then Windows ReadyBoost can be a perfect solution for you.

 windows 10 ready boost